m-banik/Star-Woods/README.md

-# Star Woods - Artist's/Craftsman's portfolio page made with Bootstrap
+# Star Woods - Artist's/Craftsman's portfolio page made with Bootstrap - RWD

 ## About
 The project is sample web page for a company usage.
 It could be provided by a craftsman or some kind of an artist who would have wanted to show his or hers works to the world and to sell them.
 Note that it is just a template - pure frontend without functional features.